joho1968/Fail2WP/README.md

 ## Changelog

 ### 1.2.4
-* Verified with WordPress 6.8
+* Verified with WordPress 6.8 and WordPress 6.9
 * Removed PHP 7.2 compatibility (PHP 7.4 or above is now required)

 ### 1.2.3